 Associate Professor, Department of Communication & Film, University of Memphis, 2015-present

 Assistant Professor, Department of Communication, University of Memphis, 2009-2015

 Assistant Professor, Department of English, Old Dominion University, 2006-2009

-Undergraduate Studies Coordinator, Department of Communication, University of Memphis, 2014-present
+Undergraduate Studies Coordinator, Department of Communication & Film, University

 Honors and Awards

 College of Communication and Fine Arts Dean's Outstanding Faculty Advisor Runner Up,

 College of Communication and Fine Arts Dean's Outstanding Research Award, 2014